Burnt (film): Plot

-Adam Jones was the chef at a high-class Parisian restaurant owned by his mentor Jean-Luc, until his drug use and temperamental behavior destroyed his career and the restaurant.
-In the aftermath, Adam went into self-imposed exile in New Orleans by shucking a million oysters to sober up, planning to head to London to restart his career and attempt to earn a third Michelin star.
+Once the chef at a high-class Parisian restaurant owned by his mentor Jean-Luc, Adam Jones' drug use and temperamental behavior destroyed his career and the restaurant.
+Exiling himself in New Orleans, he shucked a million oysters to sober up.
+Adam heads to London to start over and earn a third Michelin star.

-In London, Adam searches for old colleagues, beginning with his mentor's former maître d'hôtel, Tony Balerdi, now a hotel manager of The Langham Hotel, London, under the ownership of the Balerdi family.
-Adam checks into one of The Langham's rooms then visits an old friend, Conti, and notes the talent of his sous-chef Helene, but she dislikes his arrogance and dismisses him immediately.
-A Paris colleague, Michel, whose restaurant Adam had sabotaged out of jealousy, tracks him down.
-After a brief fistfight, they talk and Michel forgives Adam then asks to work for him.
-Adam also visits a cutting-edge eatery run by Reece, with whom he has a long-standing rivalry, and the visit ends poorly.
-Adam's former drug dealer realizes he has returned to Europe and attempts to collect Adam's outstanding debt.
+Seeking former colleagues, Adam finds his mentor's maître d'hôtel, Tony Balerdi, now The Langham Hotel, London's manager.
+Checking in, Adam then visits his old friend Conti, noting the sous-chef Helene's talent, but she immediately dismisses him for his arrogance.

+Former Paris colleague Michel, whose restaurant Adam had sabotaged out of envy, finds him.
+They scuffle, reconcile then Michel asks for a job.
+Going to long-standing rival Reece's cutting-edge eatery ends poorly.
+Discovering he is back in Europe, Adam's former drug dealer attempts to collect his outstanding debt.

 Adam convinces famed restaurant critic Simone to dine at Tony's hotel.
-Tony realizes that Adam set this up and is reluctant to let him cook, but his kitchen is in such poor condition it would result in Simone shutting his restaurant down.
-Seeing no other way, he allows Adam to cook.
-Simone's favorable review convinces Tony to renovate the hotel's kitchen and hire Adam as head chef permanently.
-He stipulates that Adam must submit to weekly drug tests with Tony's psychiatrist Dr. Rosshilde.
-Adam agrees to the tests, although he is uninterested in therapy and throws himself into preparations for the grand opening.
-Another old friend, Max, joins Adam's team after being released from prison.
-Helene rebuffs further job offers until Conti fires her and sends her to Adam's kitchen.
-Helene is irate about being fired, but Adam convinces her to work for him by tripling her salary.
+Realizing Adam set it up, Tony trepidaciously allows him to cook, fearing his kitchen's poor condition could justify Simone's shutting down his restaurant.
+Her favorable review convinces Tony to renovate the hotel's kitchen and hire Adam as head chef, under the condition that he subject himself to weekly drug testing with Tony's psychiatrist Dr. Rosshilde.

+Adam agrees to the testing, although is disinterested in therapy, and throws himself into preparations for the grand opening.
+Another old friend Max joins Adam's team once released from prison.
+Helene rebuffs further job offers until Conti fires her and sends her to Adam's.
+She is irate, but Adam convinces her by tripling her salary.

-Opening night is a disaster, and Adam furiously closes early, blaming Helene.
-He publicly humiliates her, escalating from verbal to physical aggression, and she quits.
-Tony convinces Helene to return with a doubled salary and some insight about Adam's behavior.
-Adam goes on a talk show that he previously turned down to drum up publicity for the restaurant.
-At his second opening, a restaurant critic gives a positive review, enraging Reece.
-Adam improves his attitude, but refuses Helene's request for time off for her daughter Lily's birthday.
-Later, he notices his kitchen acting in a strange manner.
-Helene reveals that her daughter is at the restaurant under Tony's supervision, since she did not want to spend her birthday at home.
-Adam is upset, but relents and bakes Lily a birthday cake, which impresses Helene.
+Opening night is a disaster, so Adam furiously closes early.
+He publicly humiliates Helene, blaming her, being both verbally and physically aggressive, so she quits.
+Tony convinces her to return by doubling her salary, giving insight into Adam's behavior.
+To increase the restaurant's publicity, Adam makes a talk show appearance he had previously rejected.

+At the second opening, the restaurant receives a positive review, enraging Reece.
+Adam's attitude improves, but he refuses to let Helene off for her daughter Lily's birthday.
+Later, he discovers Helene's daughter is there under Tony's supervision, so she is not alone on her birthday.
+Adam is upset, but later bakes Lily a birthday cake, impressing Helene.